Section 114.152 of the Estates Code

 For example, the language in the "Cancellation" section can be revised to expressly revoke the transfer on death deed as to one of the designated beneficiaries or to expressly revoke the transfer on death deed as to a specific interest in the subject real property.
 However, caution is advised.
 With two operative documents (the existing transfer on death deed and the instrument of revocation), the transferor's intent can easily become ambiguous or otherwise unclear.

 An instrument of revocation should not be used to add either a designated beneficiary or an interest in real property to an existing transfer on death deed.
-To make those types of changes, the transferor should subscribe, acknowledge and record an appropriately worded replacement transfer on death deed.
+To make those types of changes, the transferor should execute and record an appropriately worded replacement transfer on death deed.

 No appellate court decision has interpreted any section of the TRPTODA.